 Without the atmosphere, the daytime temperatures on earth would be as very high and at night it would be as cold as -30⁰ C which would make it very difficult for life to survive.
 Thus the air keeps the temperature on earth moderate enough for life to exist.

-Other natural resources like water, land, plants, rivers, mountains, etc. play a key role in sustaining life on earth by complementing each other.
+Other natural resources like water, land, plants, rivers, forests, mountains, etc. play a key role in sustaining life on earth by complementing each other.
 We always tend to take these resources for granted and due to population outburst, these resources are under great stress.
 Measures must be taken so that the coming generation too can enjoy the luxury of nature as we do.